 My father goes to Dhaka tonight.

 These are all about the basic features of Present Indefinite Tense.
-Later, i will discuss the variations of Present Indefinite Tense.
+Later, i will discuss the variations of Present Indefinite Tense along with Past Indefinite Tense.
 Try to study this attentively.
-And if you have any question, let me know that on comment section.
+If you want to have an exercise on this lesson, you can have this test And if you have any question, let me know that on comment section.